-Once you have checked and are happy with the candidate’s references and have done all your other checks, like DBS, you should send two signed copies of the contract of employment to your new personal assistant and ask them to sign both.
+Once you have checked and are happy with the candidate’s references and have done all your other checks, you should send two signed copies of the contract of employment to your new personal assistant and ask them to sign both.
 They keep one copy and send the other one back to you.
 You must provide this within two months of taking on a new employee.

 What to include in the contract:

 This section explains why you need to include this information in the contract.
 The first four sections; your name and the name of the personal assistant, the job title e.g. Personal Assistant and main duties, the place of work* (your home address), the date when employment begins or date of continuous employment have not been included here because they do not need further explanation.
 Remember that the contract must state what the employment arrangement is i.e. whether the job is full-time or part-time.